Generic name: salicylic acid topical [ SAL-i-SIL-ik-AS-id-TOP-ik-al ]

 Keralyt may also be used for purposes not listed in this medication guide.

-Keralyt can cause a rare but serious allergic reaction or severe skin irritation.
-Stop using Keralyt and get emergency medical help if you have: hives, itching; difficult breathing, feeling light-headed; or swelling of your face, lips, tongue, or throat.
+Keralyt can cause a serious allergic reaction or severe skin irritation.
+Stop using this medicine and get emergency medical help if you have: hives, itching, wheezing or difficult breathing, feeling light-headed, or swelling of your face, lips, tongue, or throat.

 Before taking this medicine

 You should not use Keralyt if you are allergic to it.